 Laptops are on the rise again thanks to Windows 10's arrival, Nivida's efficient Maxwell graphics cards, and fresh new Skylake processors from Intel.
 Notebooks once thought to be replaced by tablets are more plentiful and diverse than ever between gaming laptops that hook up to liquid-coolers, thin and light Ultrabooks to incredibly affordable Chromebooks.
-Even Microsoft has gotten into the game with the Surface Book.
+Even Microsoft has gotten into the game with the Surface Book, the company's first ever laptop.

 With so many options to choose from, picking the best laptop for your needs is more important than ever.
 Those who crave fast boot up times and a lightweight machine to carry might drool over an Ultrabook.
-Serious gamers will gravitate towards gaming laptops tailored to their graphical and processing needs, while those after flexibility might fancy a convertible laptop-tablet hybrid.
+Serious gamers will gravitate towards gaming laptops tailored to their processing and graphical needs, meanwhile those after flexibility might fancy a convertible laptop-tablet hybrid.

 It might seem overwhelming at first – what with all of the available choices – but we're here to help you find the best laptop for you.
 Believe us when we say that there is a perfect laptop out there for you.
 With this guide, you'll find the absolutely best machines.